 The Russian Market is known as the best place in Phnom Penh for souvenirs and clothes shopping.
 I’m not much of a shopper but wanted to visit for the experience and perhaps find a few small gifts.
 The market is popular among tourists, expatriates, and local Cambodians.

-For avid art collectors, the market is a source of ‘objects d’art’.
+For avid collectors, the market is a source of ‘objects d’art’.
 Interesting items for sale include wooden and stone carvings, silverware, and old Indochinese notes and coins.
 Gold and silversmiths inside the market make custom jewelry while shoppers watch and local artisans showcase their work at the market to attract tourists.
 Displays include newly made traditional handicrafts as well as older genuine antique carvings.

 Russian Market architecture is of far less interest than the Central Market but it has a larger and more varied choice of souvenirs, curios, and silks.
 Like the Central Market, there are several jewelers and gold-sellers, but it also has a n huge choice of curios, silks, and carvings and is one of the best markets in town to buy fabric.
-The Russian Market is busy and full of life and it’s a marvelous experience just looking around.
+The Russian Market is busy and full of life and it’s a marvelous experience to just look around.

 Just outside of the Russian Market towards the back is a clump of shops and a café called Yejj Café.
 This café serves some of the best food in Phnom Penh.
 The staff wear yellow and the inside is purple and yellow.
 The bathroom is brilliantly painted too.